t-bast/lightning-docs/pinning-attacks.md

 When we detect that our HTLC-timeout doesn't confirm in time, we can incentivize random nodes to discover and share preimages by giving them a reward.

-This can come into free forms:
+This can come in three forms:

 * Broadcast pay-for-preimage transactions on-chain hoping they'll be claimed and you learn the preimage in a block (`OP_SHA256 <hash_whose_preimage_bob_wants> OP_EQUAL`)